choojs/choo-handbook/content/your-first-choo-app/README.md

 Towards the end of the file, we're creating a function, and assigning it to the `main` variable.
 Inside this function, we're returning a template that we'll use to render `<div>choo animals</div>` to our page.

-This bit of code might be confusing, so let's disect further.
+This bit of code might be confusing, so let's dissect further.

 The `html` variable references a function that parses template strings containing HTML code (eg. `` html`<h1>choo</h1>` ``).
 A given template string will be interpreted into a special data structure, that `choo` then renders as HTML on the page.